UKHO/docs/using-github/creating-a-readme-file.md

 * Link to documentation
 * Background context, why have you written this
 * Team members/contributors.
+* Code of Conduct
+* Development scripts, such as `script/bootstrap`, `script/dev`, and `script/test`, where applicable
+* Technical decision logs or architecture decision records, where applicable
 * Anything else that seems relevant

 ### Resources